Cyang18/Distributed-System-Song-Recommended/Code/Soptify_Rec/Readme.md

-To Get Your API Working:
+This is to Get Your API Working:

 So go to https://developer.spotify.com/ and make/sign-in to your soptify account.